The Safariland Comp 2: Six Gun Speedloading

 Speed loaders are a must have for revolver shooters.

-I do wish Safariland would make speed loaders for a great variety of guns and calibers, but if you have a wheel gun that matches the Comp 2 you should snag one up for all your speed-loading needs.
+I do wish Safariland would make speed loaders for a greater variety of guns and calibers, but if you have a wheel gun that matches the Comp 2 you should snag one up for all your speed-loading needs.

 Get the Safariland Newsletter